Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 Categorizing and tracking this threat is critical to understanding sophisticated narrative attacks and maintaining trust and integrity in the online information ecosystem.
 This technique is most often used by state-aligned or sponsored threat actors seeking to inject harmful narratives toward organizations that cause physical, financial, or reputational harm.

 Another core tool in the modern threat actor’s arsenal is the Distributed Denial of Service attack (DDoS).
-This, too, has a direct sibling in the field of disinformation – what we at Blackbird.AI call the Distributed Denial of Trust (DDoT).
+This, too, has a direct sibling in the field of narrative attack – what we at Blackbird.AI call the Distributed Denial of Trust (DDoT).
 The DDoT is characterized by a flood of malicious content into the online information environment, using techniques such as bot-enabled spamming, hashtag hijacking, and reply farming.
 This tactic is often employed to degrade and chip away at trust – whether in individuals, corporations, governments, or social fabric generally.

 The DDoS is a favored technique of a wide array of threat actors ranging from script kiddies to advanced persistent threat groups for its versatility and low cost.
 While it is now well defended against, the DDoS attack is commonly used in concert with other simultaneous forms of attack.